-SHEEN MOUNT PRIMARY SCHOOL EQUALITY REPORT
+SHEEN MOUNT PRIMARY SCHOOL

+EQUALITY REPORT

 Sheen Mount is committed to promoting equality of opportunity and tackling discrimination in all forms.
 The school is a very positive, supportive and caring environment which seeks to make everyone feel valued and secure.
-As a school we strive to ensure that our whole school community respect the needs, beliefs and cultures of children, staff and contractors, parent, carers and families, and the wider community.
+As a school we strive to ensure that our whole school community respect the needs, beliefs and cultures of children, staff, parents/carers, families, contractors and the wider community.

 At Sheen Mount we are committed to fulfilling the legal duties under the Public Sector Equality Duty (PSED), which was introduced by the Equality Act 2010 and extends to nine protected characteristics - race, disability, sex, age, religion or belief, sexual orientation, pregnancy and maternity, marriage and civil partnership and gender reassignment.
-As a School community we are committed to upholding these three duties in order to:
+As a school community we are committed to upholding these three duties in order to:

-- > Eliminate unlawful discrimination, harassment and victimisation - ➤ Advance equality of opportunity between different groups - > Foster good relations between different groups
+- > Eliminate unlawful discrimination, harassment and victimisation - > Advance equality of opportunity between different groups - Foster good relations between different groups

-Sheen Mount will publish an annual report each year outlining compliance with the Equality Act and publish equality objectives for the school every four years - these objectives are set out below in Part 3 of this report.
-The data in this report is from the full academic year of 2018 -2019, the qualitative assessment is reflective of the position up to the Spring of 2020.
+Sheen Mount publishes an annual report outlining compliance with the Equality Act and publish equality objectives for the school every four years - these objectives are set out below in Part 3 of this report.
+The 'results' data in this report is from the full academic year of 2018 -20191, the 'student population' data and qualitative assessment is reflective of the position up to the Summer of 2021.